 Did you stop the installation process or disconnect from the Internet?
 If you did, check for updates again when you're back online, and install any updates that were canceled or interrupted.

 Were you installing a driver update?
 Driver updates for devices such as video cards can occasionally cause errors because the files being installed are damaged or aren't the right files for your Windows operating system.
 Windows Update should provide you with the most up-to-date drivers for your Windows operating system.
-However, if you have a problem installing device drivers from Windows Update, contact the manufacturer of the device.
+However, if you have a problem with installing device drivers from Windows Update, contact the manufacturer of the device.

 Windows Update keeps an update history so that you can check which updates were installed and when.